 Carla Roth, The Talk of the Town: Information and Community in Sixteenth-Century Switzerland (Oxford University Press, The Past and Present Book Series, 2022)

 Carla Roth’s book creeps up on you.
-Focusing on the network of an educated linen trader from St Gall, and interrogating a rich source of personal notebooks kept over a number of decades, Roth teases out relationships Talk of the Town Book Coverthrough the circulation of news, and the close reading of reported social interactions from gossip to jokes, from distant news to local events.
+Focusing on the network of an educated linen trader from St Gall, and interrogating a rich source of personal notebooks kept over a number of decades, Roth teases out relationships through the circulation of news, and the close reading of reported social interactions from gossip to jokes, from distant news to local events.
 We were really struck by the care and attention given to revealing the local and wider implications of a microstudy of place, and the commitment to sources and the people’s lives they are an account of that draws in the reader at every step.
 Innovative approaches are worn lightly – a digital analysis of the network is illuminating but doesn’t even take over the chapter in which it appears – and yet as the book progresses, so we become more invested in the everyday lives of Johannes Rütiner and his circle.
 This book is a model of scholarship.
 Understated yet ambitious, it offers a wholly original account through a close reading of a set of personal notebooks, used as a window into a community and its connections to the wider early modern world.
 This engagingly written and thoroughly researched study is a demonstration of the historian’s craft at its best.

 Shortlisted